monhi/NLMSAnalyzer/README.md

-# Normalized Least mean square algorithm
+# Normalized Least Mean Square algorithm
-I try to use this algorithm for predicting the output of a signal based on previous samples of it.
+I use this algorithm to predict a signal's output based on previous samples of it.
-It has a lot of applications
+It has a lot of applications in signal processing.